jjc12/Structures/README.md

 # Structures
-An implementation of various structures defined in the stl, with custom functions added.
+A custom implementation of various structures defined in the stl.

 ### Updates: